PengyiZhang/MIADeepSSL/MedicalImages/README.md

 # Aewsome Medical Images

 ## 1. Modalities

 ### 1.1 Retinal fundus images

 #### (1) [DRIVE dataset](http://www.isi.uu.nl/Research/Databases/DRIVE/)

 The DRIVE dataset was obtained from a diabetic retinopathy screening program in the Netherlands which consisted of 400 diabetic subjects between 25 - 90 years of age, but only 40 images were randomly selected for training and testing which both contain 20 images.
 For the 40 images, there are 7 images show signs of mild early diabetic retinopathy.
-In addition, all the images were made by 3CCD camera and each has size of 565  584.
+In addition, all the images were made by 3CCD camera and each has size of 565 x 584.
 For each image, a corresponding mask image is also provided.

 #### (2) [STARE dataset](http://www.ces.clemson.edu/~ahoover/stare/)